V

 • No top or right spines (minimal design)

-• Customizable line colors, widths, and dash patterns
+• Customizable line colors, widths, and dash patterns (matplotlib-style)

 • Optional point markers on data points